streamrail/redis-ratelimit/README.md

 ## Summary

 Simple rate limiter for your golang app.
-Based on [ratelimitd](https://github.com/ctulek/ratelimit).
+Basically code extraction from [ratelimitd](https://github.com/ctulek/ratelimit) to allow usage inside custom golang apps, not as a daemon.

 ## Usage